ring0-rootkit/somethingremotelygood/README.md

 ## Components:
 ### Hypervisor / manager:
-Proxmox VE (KVM/QEMU + LXC) with ZFS datasets.
+Docker with encryption (encrypt idk)?
 > NOTE: I'll use proxmox first then might try implementing my own hypervisor using libvirt

 ### Storage encryption per-VM:
-ZFS native dataset encryption (per dataset).
-ZFS can create encrypted datasets so each VM/container’s storage is separately encrypted and won’t be mounted until you load its key.
+Docker encryption ???????

 ### USB token for unlocking:
-Implement custom keychain for unlocking vms/decrypting ZFS datasets and managing keys + custom usb key using microcontroller (I have esp32c3 so ill use it for now)
+Implement custom keychain for unlocking data and managing keys + custom usb key using microcontroller (I have esp32c3 so ill use it for now)

 ### User authentication to the VM:
 I'll start with SSH only, (and possibly RDP support if there’s enough time)